myrrlyn/oeuvre/bedtime-story-elves.html.md

 {::options parse_block_html="true" /}
 <aside id="about-text">
 This is the tale of a man telling his grandson a story.
-Imagine a mix between *The Princess Bride*'s narrator, and Marcus from *Borderlands*, set in Cyrodiil or Skyrim farm country.
+Imagine a mix between *The Princess Bride*’s narrator, and Marcus from *Borderlands*, set in Cyrodiil or Skyrim farm country.

 This post, like *The Numidiad*, was born as a comment on a [discussion post] by